wlmiller/HaskellRoguelike/README.md

 ![Haskell Roguelike](roguelike.png)

 ## Playing
-Download an install a Haskell compiler (like [GHC](https://www.haskell.org/ghc/)).
+Download an install [The Haskell Platform](http://www.haskell.org/platform/).
 The game can be run either interactively from the GHCi prompt, or compiled.

 ### GHCi
 From the command line, launch `ghci`.
 At the prompt, type: